OSDeploy/GitBook/osbuilder/quick-instructions.md

 # Quick Instructions

-If you don't feel like reading through all the documentation, here are the quick instructions
+If you don't feel like reading through all the documentation, here are the quick instructions in 10 steps

 ---